 Maintenance tips for these winter protective hairstyles

 Just because your hair is being protected doesn’t mean you should just forget about it.
 It’s crucial that you keep your hair and scalp moisturized while your hair is being protected.
-To do this, you will need to mix your favourite leave-in conditioner, water and oil in a spray bottle.
+To do this, you will need to mix your favourite leave-in conditioner, water, and oil in a spray bottle.
 Then, apply some of these products in your hair at least three times a week.
-To moisturize your scalp, apply some castor oil, jojoba oil, anti-itch oil or a hair growth oil such as the ones recommended in this post on your scalp a few times a week.
+To moisturize your scalp, apply some jojoba oil, castor oil, anti-itch oil or a hair growth oil such as the ones recommended in this post on your scalp a few times a week.

 To prolong the lifetime of your hairstyle, be sure to wrap your hair at night with a silk scarf and secure it with a satin bonnet.
-Overtime, your edges might start to loosen up, so to keep your hair style looking neat, just use a edge control with an edge brush to keep your edges defined.
+Over time, your edges might start to loosen up, so to keep your hairstyle looking neat, just use an edge control with an edge brush to keep your edges defined.